badjasje/ao_community/wp-content/plugins/delete-me/readme.txt

 Yes, Network Activation and single Site activation are both supported.
 Users and their content will only be deleted from the Site they delete themselves from, other Network Sites will be unaffected.

-= When using Multisite is a user deleted from the Network or only the Site deletion originated from? =
+= When using Multisite, are users deleted from the Network or only the Site deletion originated from? =

-If the user is registered to more than one Site on the Network they're only deleted from the single Site, their user remains on the Network registered to any of their remaining Sites.
-However, if the option "Delete From Network" is checked and they belong to only one Site then their user will be deleted from the Network because they no longer belong to any Network Sites.
+By default, users registered to multiple Sites on the Network are only deleted from the current Site and will remain registered to their remaining Sites.
+However, if the setting "Delete From Network" is checked, users will be deleted from the entire Network.

 = Is it possible for a user to delete anyone but themselves? =

 No, the user deleted is the currently logged in user, period.

-= What does the Shortcode display when the user is not logged in or their role is not allowed to delete themselves? =
+= What does the Shortcode display when users are not logged in or their role is not allowed to delete themselves? =

-Nothing when using the self-closing Shortcode tag (i.e. `[plugin_delete_me /]`).
-However, when the opening and closing Shortcode tags are used (i.e. `[plugin_delete_me]`Content`[/plugin_delete_me]`) the content inside the tags will appear instead of the delete link.
+Nothing, when using the self-closing Shortcode tag (i.e. `[plugin_delete_me /]`).
+However, when the opening and closing Shortcode tags are used (i.e. `[plugin_delete_me]`Content`[/plugin_delete_me]`), the content inside the tags will appear instead of the delete link.

-= Where is a user sent after deleting themselves? =
+= Where are users sent after deleting themselves? =

 The **Settings -> Delete Me** subpanel lets you enter any URL you'd like to redirect deleted users to, set to homepage by default.
-You can leave "Landing URL" blank to remain at the same URL after deletion.
+You can leave "Landing URL" blank to have users remain at the same URL after deletion.

 = Is there a confirmation before the user deletes themselves? =

-Yes, the delete link on the **Your Profile** page leads to a confirmation page.
-The Shortcode delete link provides a Javascript confirm dialog [OK] [Cancel] by default, but may be disabled to make using a custom confirmation page easier.
+Yes, the delete link on the **Your Profile** page leads to a pre-built confirmation page.
+You can optionally require users to confirm their password on this page before deletion.
+The Shortcode delete Link provides a Javascript confirm dialog [OK] [Cancel] by default, but may be disabled if preferred.
+Additionally, the Shortcode has a setting that provides a Form instead of the Link, which requires users to confirm their password.

 = May I be notified of users who delete themselves and what was deleted? =

 Yes.
 The **Settings -> Delete Me** subpanel has a setting called "E-mail Notification", just check the box and save changes.

+= Does this plugin store any personal information about users? =

+No, the only data stored is related to the plugin's settings which are located on the **Settings -> Delete Me** subpanel.

 == Screenshots ==

 1. **Your Profile** page.
 2. **Your Profile** confirmation page.
+(This page is included out of the box)
-3. Post or Page using the Shortcode.
-You can disable the Javascript confirm and use the Shortcode on a custom confirmation page.
+3. Example of Shortcode Link.
+(Enable or disable the Javascript confirm dialog)
+4. Example of Shortcode Form.
+(Create a page like this and send users to it for delete confirmation)
+5. **Network Admin -> Settings -> Delete Me** subpanel.
+(Multisite installations only)
-4. **Settings -> Delete Me** subpanel.
+6. **Settings -> Delete Me** subpanel.

 == Changelog ==

+= 2.6 =

+* Release date: 05/25/2018
+* Fixed 2 PHP parse errors affecting those using a PHP version less than 5.4.
+* Added message for Administrators, in place of delete link (or form), to remind them the delete option configured is not visible to Administrators.

+= 2.5 =

+* Release date: 03/01/2018
+* Multisite setting "Delete From Network" has been changed to be more intuitive.
+Users are now deleted from the entire Network regardless of the number of Sites to which they belong.
+* Multisite setting "Delete From Network" is now unchecked by default.
+* Multisite e-mail notifications now include the total number (if more than one) of Network Sites from which a user has been deleted whenever "Delete From Network" is checked.

+= 2.4 =

+* Release date: 02/16/2018
+* Bug fixed: Added missing text domain to two translations.
+* Removed invalid Plugin URI to comply with WordPress plugin Header Requirements

+= 2.3 =

+* Release date: 02/06/2018
+* Added support for translation; a languages folder now contains a .POT file containing the English strings for translation.
+* Removed wpml-config.xml to prevent conflicts and confusion between the database option and the newly added standard translation calls.
+* Replaced donation link on Plugins page with link to Changelog.
+* From this version forward, downgrading the plugin to a previous version will work but automatically resets settings to defaults.
+* WordPress minimum required version changed from 3.4 to 3.7.

+= 2.2 =

+* Release date: 01/27/2018
+* Bug fixed: Multisite installations with Network Wide enabled would not get selected role updates for roles of newly added Sites.
+* Bug fixed: Error on user delete for WordPress versions less than 4.4.

+= 2.1 =

+* Release date: 01/26/2018
+* Added Network Wide settings for Multisite installations that apply a single page of settings across all network Sites.
+* Added a setting that requires users to confirm their password on the **Your Profile** confirmation page.
+* Added a setting that allows inserting a form when using the shortcode instead of a link.
+This setting will also require users to confirm their password before deletion.
+* Added "user_registered" (e.g. 2018-01-25 01:30:15) user data to the deleted user email notification.
+* %sitename% can now be used for text replacement in the warning messages.
+The default warning messages have also been updated to include its use.

 = 2.0 =